 This bedroom is a real escape, and has that luxurious hotel room feel where everything is in its place and it’s all about relaxing and resting after a long day.
 A really favourite in this rom is the huge window letting light flood in across the room.
 This images are just a few from the Surrey project, you can see the rest here, not to mention the rest of Sophie’s amazing portfolio of work here.

-That’s when you really realise how talented a designer she is and how she is no longer a rising star of the interior design world; she’s a fully fledged, gleaming beacon of light.
+And lastly, do follow Sophie Paterson Interiors on Instagram because you’ll get to see something you don’t see on the website which is the before and after photographs of the different projects.
+That’s when you really realise how talented a designer she is and how she is no longer a rising star of the interior design world, she’s a fully fledged, gleaming beacon of light.

 Images credit: Sophie Paterson Interiors